A Local Teen's Guide to Eating in Atlanta

 King of Pops

 King of Pops is probably the most “Atlanta” treat that there is.
-Not only are there many flavors of popsicles to start, but they also are adding new pop flavors for each country playing in FIFA World Cup 2026 ™!
+Not only are there many flavors of frozen treats, but the company has added new pop flavors for each country playing in FIFA World Cup 2026 ™!

 Where: Carts around town with the rainbow umbrella